gsingers/search_with_machine_learning_course/README.md

 - Week 2:
     - week2 -- The unfinished template for the week's project, annotated with instructions.
 - Week 3 and 4: you get the picture

+Our instructor annotated results for each project will be provided during the class.
+Please note, these represent our way of doing the assignment and may differ from your results, as there is often more than one way of doing things in search.

+You will also find several supporting directories and files for [Logstash](https://opensearch.org/docs/latest/clients/logstash/), Docker and Gitpod.

+# Prerequisites

+1. For this class, you will need a Kaggle account
+1. No prior search knowledge is required, but you should be able to code in Python or Java (all examples are in Python)
+1. You will need a [Gitpod](https://gitpod.io) account.

+# Working in Gitpod (Officially Supported)

+# Working locally (Not supported, but may work for you.
+YMMV)

 # Running an example